jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dictionary/dictionary.rst

 1. "Header 1st row?" - you are able to make the option selected or not and according to the choice data from csv will be parsed differently

-By clicking on "Change delimiter" button additional configuration options open
+By clicking the "Change delimiter" button additional configuration options open

 2. "Delimiter" - the option defines the type of the records delimiter in csv uploaded by you.
 Available options ",", ";", "tab(\\t)" and "space(\\s)"
 3. "Quote" - the option defines type of the quotes is using in csv uploaded by you. available options double quote ("), single quote (') or null value if no quotes should be defined